yesyinka/blog_source/pelican/content/python-oop-tdd-example-part1.markdown

 Let us review the code I wrote.
 I make use of the `collections` module to tell apart sequences from plain values in a pythonic way.
 If you do not know what Abstract Base Classes are, please check [this post](/blog/2014/09/04/python-3-oop-part-6-abstract-base-classes) and the [`collections.abc` module documentation](https://docs.python.org/3/library/collections.abc.html).

-**WARNING**: you you are using Python 3.2 or less you will find those classes in the `collections` module instead of `collections.abc`, which has been introduced with Python 3.3
+**WARNING**: if you are using Python 3.2 or less you will find those classes in the `collections` module instead of `collections.abc`, which has been introduced with Python 3.3

 Basically through `isinstance(value, collections.abc.Sequence)` we check that the incoming value _behaves_ like a sequence, which is different from saying that it _is_ a `list`, a `string`, or other sequences.
 The first case covers an incoming string in the form `0bXXXXX`, which is converted to an integer through the `int()` function.
 The second case is the same but for hexadecimal strings in the form `0xXXXXX`.